 And the list goes on.
 There are certain jobs I’m handling right now that I’m not allowed to divulge, yet.
 But well, I am truly grateful to have experienced doing the above-mentioned tasks.
 Some were short-lived, others were one-time but there are those that committed to stay longer.
-I even have a writing gig which I have since college.
+I even have a writing gig that I have since college.

-Also, if you think that you are really skilled on certain tasks, don’t hesitate to offer your services (to your friends or colleagues).
+Also, if you think that you are really skilled in certain tasks, don’t hesitate to offer your services (to your friends or colleagues).
 Not only that you help (or earn) from them, they can also become good references should other people need your skills.

 Online Job – Road to Digital Nomadism?

 If you could work on your own terms at your own time and still manage to stabilize finances, why not?
 This pandemic changed the way I looked at online jobs.
-Back then, I questioned a lot those people who ditched the nine-to-five job just to travel the world or work on the premise of their own homes.
+Back then, I questioned a lot of those people who ditched the nine-to-five job just to travel the world or work on the premise of their own homes.
 Now I’ve fully understood the comfort and the challenges that come along with it.

 Minus the inability to travel and go out whenever I want, I think I’m loving this home-based routine.
 Until how long – that remains to be seen.
-For now, I’ll finish my online courses and see where else and what other kind of jobs this will lead me.
+For now, I’ll finish my online courses and see where else and what other kinds of jobs this will lead me.